iwsjanine/github-slideshow/2019-09-27-Claimant-Vehicle-Flow.md

 ## Add passengers of the claimant vehicle

-When you select **Add a Passenger**, the **Passenger** dropdown list appears with the following available options:
+When you select **+ Add a Passenger, **the **Passenger** dropdown list appears with the following available options:

-* Select an insured passenger to display the **Add Involved Party** dialog.
+* Select an insured passenger to display the **Add Involved Party **dialog.
 Use the [Add driver / add involved party / add individual / add passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#) topic for details of completing the **Add Involved Party** screen.

-* Select **Add Passenger** to add a new passenger and to display the  **Add Passenger** dialog.
+* Select **Add Passenger **to add a new passenger and to display the  **Add Passenger** dialog.
 Use the Add Driver / Add Involved Party / Add Individual / Add Passenger topic for details of completing the **Add Passenger** screen.

 ### Owner of the claimant vehicle